Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 Kansas vs. Arkansas Betting Trends

-- Kansas has covered 16 times in 34 games with a spread this season.
+- Jayhawks games have gone over the point total 16 out of 34 times this season.

-- The Jayhawks and their opponents have combined to go over the point total 16 out of 34 times this season.
+- So far this season, 14 out of the Razorbacks' 34 games with an over/under have gone over the point total.

 Kansas Futures Odds